Features are fate: a theory of transfer learning in high-dimensional regression: Introduction

 \section{Introduction}

-State of the art neural network models have billions to trillions of parameters and are trained on datasets of a similar scale.
+State-of-the-art neural network models have billions to trillions of parameters and are trained on datasets of a similar scale.
 The benefits of dataset scale are manifest in the astounding generalization capability of these foundation models~\citep{bahri2024explaining}.
-For many applications, however, datasets of the scale used for natural language processing or computer vision are hard, if not impossible, to generate.
+For many applications, however, datasets of the scale used for natural language processing or computer vision are difficult, if not impossible, to generate.
 To alleviate the problem of inadequate dataset scale, the representations of a foundation model seem to provide a useful inductive bias for adaptation to a target task.
 While they are now ubiquitous, \textit{transfer learning} methods lack a solid theoretical foundation or algorithmic design principles.
 As such, it remains difficult to predict when---and with which approach---transfer learning will outperform training on the target task alone.
-Intuitively, if the source task resembles the target task, transfer learning should be beneficial.
-The important question of how to quantify task relatedness is one that remains unanswered.
-In this work, we address this question and prove the surprising fact that discrepancies between source and target data \textit{distributions} can be misleading when it comes to transferability.
-We instead find that the feature space learned during pretraining is the relevant object for predicting transfer performance, which means that model-agnostic metrics between tasks are unlikely to successfully predict task overlap.
-Of course, adopting a feature-centric viewpoint creates model-specific challenges because unambiguously identifying learned features remains an outstanding and difficult characterization problem for deep neural networks~\cite{}.
-For this reason, in this work we focus on deep linear networks trained with gradient flow, as feature learning dynamics are well-understood in this setting.
+By studying an analytically solvable model, we find that the feature space learned during pretraining is the relevant object for predicting transfer performance.
+Of course, adopting a feature-centric viewpoint creates model-specific challenges because unambiguously identifying learned features remains an outstanding and difficult characterization problem for deep neural networks.
+For this reason, in this work we focus on deep linear networks trained with gradient flow, as feature learning dynamics are well-understood in this setting\footnote{All code to reproduce the results in this paper can be found at \url{https://github.com/javantahir/features_are_fate}}.
 We develop an intuitive understanding of linear transfer and full fine-tuning in this model.
 In contrast to other recent work, we quantify transfer performance relative to training on the target task alone and precisely identify when transfer learning leads to improved performance, effectively building a phase diagram for transfer efficiency.
-Finally, we show in numerical experiments that this picture holds qualitatively for nonlinear networks, as well.
+Finally, in numerical experiments, we show that this picture holds qualitatively for nonlinear networks as well.